-- 1. The Bloomington Police Department will receive notice that predatory offenders who are subject to Community Notification will be residing in the community. - a.
-A predatory offender is required to give notice at least five days before changing residence. - b.
-A community notification plan shall be made for all registered predatory offenders reported to the Bloomington Police Department in accordance with Minnesota Statute Section 244.052 and 244.10. - i.
-A committee composed of the Commander of Patrol Special Operations, Commander of Investigations, and their designees shall prepare a proposed community notification plan consistent with this policy and submit it to the Chief of Police or his designee within
+- A. A community notification plan shall be made for all registered Level Three predatory offenders reported to the Bloomington Police Department in accordance with Minnesota Statute Section 244.052 and 244.10. - 1.
+A committee composed of the Commander of Patrol Special Operations, Commander of Investigations, and their designees shall prepare a proposed community notification plan consistent with this policy and submit it to the Chief of Police or his designee within fourteen (14) days of receipt of any notice concerning a registered predatory offender to which community notification is applicable. - 2.
+The community notification plan developed by the committee shall include a predatory offender fact sheet substantially similar to the following Predatory Offender Information Fact Sheet: - a.
+Predatory Offender Information Fact Sheet, Level I, II or III Notification of Release